-It is suggested that students complete general education courses required for the associate degree nursing program prior to program admission.
-Please note that Math 116, Mathematical Applications, does not fulfill the Math requirement.
+It is suggested that students complete the general education courses required for the practical nursing program prior to program admission.
+Please note that Math 116, Mathematical Application, or a higher level math such as MTH 100, Intermediate College Algebra, fulfills the Math requirement.
 SPH 106 or 107 fulfills the Speech requirement.
-ORI 101, Orientation to College, will be required for first time college students.
+ORI 101, Orientation to College, will be required of first time college students.

 ltem # Title Credits

 ENG 101 English Composition I 3

 BIO 103 or BIO 201 4

-MTH 100 or more advanced 3
+MTH 116 or more advanced 3

 SPH 106 or SPH 107 3

+ORI 101 Orientation to College 1

+00 0

 ltem # Title Credits

-PSY 210 Human Growth and Develop oment 3
+PSY 210 Human Growth and Development 3

 BIO 201 or BIO 202 4

 Math or Chem Elective 0-4

+Humanities and Fine Arts Ele ective 3